cuba-platform/admin-tools-addon/README.md

 ![generate-scripts-dialog](img/gen_scripts_dialog.png)

 After that, SQL scripts of the specified type are generated for the found entities.
 If there are no results found, then the system shows a corresponding notification: 'No data found'.
+You can limit the number of loadable entities using the field 'Entity Limit'

 *Note: if you cancel the process, it won't be stopped on the middleware level*